appvision-gmbh/json2typescript/README.md

 > Tip: Make sure you import the `ENUM` `ValueCheckingMode` when assigning a value to this property.

+> Tip: The TypeScript developer team suggests you to avoid null values.
+If your JSON api doesn't return null values, you should try the last flag disallowing null values.

 #### Ignore primitive checks

 `(bool) JsonConvert.ignorePrimitiveChecks`